Below are answers to Frequently Asked Questions about having a consultation.

 Do you provide advice on taking vitamins and other supplements?

 Yes.
-At your first consultation I will ask you about any supplements you are currently taking (if any) and make recommendations on the suitability of these.
-I will provide advice on any supplements I recommend you take (based on your nutrient needs, current intake etc), including the type and dose.
+At your first consultation you will be asked you about any supplements you are currently taking (if any) and advice given on the suitability of these for you.
+You will be advised on any supplements recommend (based on your nutrient needs, current intake etc), including the type and dose.
 This information will be supplied in writing.
-I do not sell supplements but can advise of where to obtain the recommended supplements if required.
+We do not sell supplements but can advise of where to obtain the recommended supplements if required.

 I'm new to plant-based eating.
 How can you help me?